-Add the shredded cabbage to a large bowl.
+- Add the shredded cabbage to a large bowl.
 Sprinkle the salt over the cabbage, and work the salt into the cabbage with your hands.
 Let the mixture rest for 30 minutes.
 This will remove water from the cabbage, which can make for a soggy coleslaw.

-Meanwhile, make the dressing.
+- Meanwhile, make the dressing.
 Whisk to combine all the dressing ingredients in a medium-size bowl.

 - Place the cabbage on one half of an absorbent dish towel (you may want to layer two dish towels), layering a portion of the dish towel over the cabbage.
 Press on the top of the towel to remove water from the cabbage.
 I prefer to squeeze the dish towel, with the cabbage inside, over the sink, allowing the water to exit through the towel.

 - Rinse out the large bowl, and return the cabbage to the bowl, along with the remaining coleslaw ingredients: carrots and onions.

 - Serve the coleslaw immediately, or for best flavor allow the coleslaw to sit in the fridge for a few hours (covered).
 Enjoy within 2-3 days.

 Take the Guess Work OUt of meal planning